 Camino de Finisterre & Camino Muxia – 90 km & 29 km

 Many after walking all the way to Santiago keep walking to the coast at Finisterre, another 90 km, to what was once known as the end of the world.
-There is the choice after Hospital on this route to follow the trail to Muxia and then walk south back to Finisterre or after Finisterre walk north to Muxia.
+There is the choice after Hospital on this Camino to follow the trail to Muxia and then walk south back to Finisterre or after Finisterre walk north to Muxia.
+(See the Camino Finisterre route overview)

-This is not a recognised Camino route by the church in Santiago and they have only registered 758 pilgrims on this route, far less than actuality.
+This is not a recognized Camino route by the church in Santiago and they have only registered 758 pilgrims on this route, far less than actuality.

 The Camino del Salvador is the only Camino trail that ends further away from Santiago.
 Officially the route starts in Leon and finishes further north in Oviedo; while in Santiago last year I met someone from the local tourist office who informed me they are marketing this route for pilgrims starting in Oviedo and joining the Frances to walk to Santiago.
 The route does not yet have many albergues and there are no statistics for this route at the pilgrim’s office.